4 Factors that may Affect Your Business’s Succession Planning

-A business succession plan outlines what happens to your business before, during and after your departure.
+A business succession plan outlines what happens to your business before, during, and after your departure.
 Not all succession plans are easy to draft, however.
-Here are four factors that may affect your business’s succession planning.
+Here, our Denver business planning lawyers discuss the four factors that may affect your business’s succession planning.

 1. The nature of your business